tonyclem/tonyclem/README.md

 I am Clement, I'm originally from Nigeria 🇳🇬 but permanently living in Netherlands 🇳🇱 .
 I'm full of positive and enthusiastic person.
 Right now i'm striving to master the act of coding and logic as well. <br>

 I'm currently a student at HACKYOURFUTURE coding Academy in Amsterdam.
-So passionate about solving problems, with technology. <br>
+So passionate about solving problems with technology and debating complex issues. <br>
 I love to learn new things 💻 🚀 , cause everydays is new days to explore 💡 something new, personal 📚 as including professional 💻 growth as well.

 ## I'm a Student: